vimona3ds/diverge-3/docs/features/visual_system.md

 - Mock implementations need to match the behavior of real objects closely, especially their side effects
 - Test expectations should match the actual implementation behavior, not just theoretical behavior
 - Understanding the full calling sequence is important when testing complex operations
+- Always include tests for handling null and undefined values, especially for properties accessed in a chain
+- For WebGL applications, always assume that resources might be disposed of unexpectedly
+- Blend modes and shader parameters need comprehensive testing with all possible combinations
+- Proper resource cleanup is essential to prevent memory leaks in long-running WebGL applications
+- Type safety improvements should focus on semantic meaning, not just basic types
+- When adding enums, make sure to update all places that used strings previously
+- Type guards should be simple and focused on one task for clarity
+- Validation functions should handle invalid input gracefully, with meaningful error messages
+- Parameter sanitization is important to maintain valid state even when input is invalid
+- Documentation should explain not just what a parameter is, but its valid ranges and effects